Scrumy is a project management tool loosely based off of

 Click on the "New Story" link in the bottom left corner.

-Every task and story has an "Edit" button that show up when you put your mouse over it.
-Click it and you'll be taken into its editor
+Every task and story has a "Change" button that shows up when you put your mouse over it.
+Click it and you'll be taken into its editor.

-To delete a task, click the "X" in the upper right corner of the task.
-To delete a story, click the "Delete" link that appears when you move your mouse over the story.
+To delete a task or story, click the "X" in the upper right corner of that task or story.

 A story is used to group tasks, like a category.
 In software development you can tell a brief story of one thing the user should be able to do and organize tasks around that.